 - Soft-Tampons are single use only

-- These period sex tampons are easy to insert and remove with a pull tab
+- These tampons are easy to insert and remove with a pull tab

 - Can be used during penetrative sex (most people report not being able to feel it)

 - Ideal for use with a spermicide

-It can be extremely difficult to find Soft Tampons in stores, which is why we recommend shopping online.
+It can be extremely difficult to find them in stores, which is why we recommend shopping online.
 Find them here: Soft Tampons on Amazon.

 Soft Tampon Review

 If you want to have penetrative sex during your period, you don’t have a lot of great options.
 However, there are a few that you should be aware of.
 Most people use sea sponge tampons, Instead Soft Cups, Flex Menstrual Discs, or the Ziggy Cup.

 Technically, Sea Sponge Tampons are designed for multiples uses.
 However, sea sponge tampons are often a bit hard to keep clean and hygienic, which is their major negative